 - Web Content Accessibility Guidelines 2.1 (WCAG)

-ARIA is a W3C specification that provides a way to make dynamic web applications and advanced user interface controls more accessible to people with disabilities. - WAI-ARIA Authoring Practices
+ARIA is a W3C specification that provides a way to make dynamic web applications and advanced user interface controls more accessible to people with disabilities.
+It is a necessary part of accessibility for most UW websites. - WAI-ARIA Authoring Practices

 This is an essential resource for anyone developing websites or web applications.
 It provides standard design patterns for dozens of common web widgets such as accordions, dialogs, and menus.